-Lulea is a city in the North of Sweden, very close to the Arctic Circle.
-Although far, it is a destination worth visiting, and I am going to explain why!
+Lulea is a city in the north of Sweden, very close to the Arctic Circle.
+Although far away, it is a destination worth visiting, and I am going to explain why!

 Yes, I’ve been to Lulea!
 Yes, I had a great time.
-And by this time you probably googled Lulea and saw that it’s really high North on the map of Sweden:
+And by this time you probably googled Lulea and saw that it’s really in the far north on a map of Sweden:

 You are probably thinking that all the fun there is reserved for the winter time!
 No, it’s not!
 Let me tell you why you should visit Lulea in the summer:

 This one goes out to the workaholics and the romantics that will enjoy a 4-hour sunset.
 Also if you ever imagined what it would be like if there were no night, but never got to experience it, this is a great place to start!

 I went to Lulea in the middle of July and to be honest, the “midnight sun” is more like a very long sunset that starts around 10:30 p.m. and lingers on until around 2 a.m.
 To make things better, just a few minutes after that, while there is still twilight, the sky will transition directly into a sunrise.

 I could finally experience a never-ending day, and all the possibilities that it brings with it.
 You could be amazingly productive if that’s what you are aiming for.
 I emphasis the “could be” here.